shimrongal/SimpleChatApp/README.md

 App Install:

-  1. pull the project from the master branch
+  1. Pull the project from the master branch
-  2. open andriod stuio and import the project
+  2. Ppen Android Studio and import the project
-  3. run the app.
+  3. Run the app.

 App content: